The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897228668747780096/unknown.png)

 When trying to optimize the amount of damage you get from DET + DH, you have to consider what percent of your total damage occurs under the Devilment buff.
 Many current top DNC parses show on some fights the % of your total damage that is done under Devilment is approximately 31%.
-This % is dependent on multiple things: party composition (raid buffs), fight length (affecting the number of Devilment casts and what % of the total time you are under Devilment), ability to successfully pool feathers/esprit into buff windows, etc… In order to consider Devilment in our DH+DET optimization calculations, we can do a weighted average of the damage you do outside of Devilment vs inside Devilment for different % amounts of your total damage happening under Devilment.
+This % is dependent on multiple things: party composition (raid buffs), fight length (affecting the number of Devilment casts and what % of the total time you are under Devilment), ability to successfully pool Feathers/Esprit into buff windows, etc… In order to consider Devilment in our DH+DET optimization calculations, we can do a weighted average of the damage you do outside of Devilment vs inside Devilment for different % amounts of your total damage happening under Devilment.
 The result shows different DET/DH amounts were favored at different %’s of total damage happening under Devilment.
 However, between 21-35+% of total damage occurring under Devilment showed the same peak in expected damage value at the same specific stat tiers of DET / DH (at 1965 DET and 2864 DH or 39.5% DET / 60.5 % DH).
 However, achieving this exact stat tier is not possible with current gear / melding options available in 5.2 due to materia VIII’s being in increments of 60.
 Therefore, when looking at obtainable options from melding combinations, the maximum expected damage was calculated for 2067 DET and 2762 DH (42.0 % DET / 58.0 % DH) which is the stats for current BiS for DNC as of patch 5.25.

 - - -

 # Skill Speed… and Why it is not good on DNC

-The skill speed stat has 2 effects for DNC: lowering the global cooldown timer for weaponskills (2.50 base GCD) and increasing the damage of auto attacks.
+The skill speed stat has two effects for DNC: lowering the global cooldown timer for weaponskills (2.50 base GCD) and increasing the damage of auto attacks.

 The damage% increase Skill Speed gives to auto attacks has the same differences between stat tiers compared to DET (i.e. 254 points of Skill Speed will increase auto attack damage by 1%).
 However, auto attacks are only about 13-15% of our total damage.